Whtneyas/css-to-the-rescue-2223/README.md

  <img width="350" alt="image" src="https://user-images.githubusercontent.com/90154152/224182032-a7ae2cea-de9c-421f-b9ba-eff6f4318124.png">

- Failures.
+ ### Failures.

- Position of stars
+ - Position of stars

  I wanted the stars to be randomly be positioned and then have this blinking effect but that couldn't work out.
 So i found a new method.
-I decided to amke the stars move from up and down and give the stars a differen animation delay so that it will look randomly.
+I decided to make  the stars move from up and down and give the stars a different animation delay so that it will look randomly.

-Make the moon fases circulate.
+ - Circulating of the moon fases

-I want the fases of the moon to circulate perfectly  but it didn't work out.
-I tried but
+   I wanted to make the  moon move in a circular motion.
+I watched a few tutorial on how to make this circulation motion work.
+I tried animating the             container so that it will automatically affect the moon but it didn't totally as planned.
+It did circulate but not in the way i wanted.

 ### Lessons learned